How IFTA Tax Calculations Work

 Pro Tip

-Your ELD (Motive, Samsara) tracks miles by state.
-Your fuel card (EFS, Comdata, RTS) tracks gallons by state.
-With both connected to OTR, all five inputs are collected automatically.
+Your Samsara ELD tracks miles by state.
+A major fleet fuel card (EFS, Comdata, and similar) tracks gallons by state.
+With both connected to OTR.ai, all five inputs are collected automatically.

 Worked Example